Nagasaki45/dbdapy/README.md

 # Following "Doing Bayesian Data Analysis", in python

-Python solutions to the exercises of Doing Bayesian Data Analysis, 2nd Edition, by J. L. Kruschke, using [pymc3](https://github.com/pymc-devs/pymc3).
+Python solutions to the exercises of Doing Bayesian Data Analysis, 2nd Edition, by J. L. Kruschke.

 ## Why?